Hardness of Token Swapping on Trees: Introduction

 What is the complexity of token swapping?
 In general, it is PSPACE-complete to find a shortest path between two given nodes in a Cayley graph defined by given generators \cite{jerrum1985complexity}.
 But when the generators include transpositions (single-swap permutations) as in both sequential and parallel token swapping, $O(n^2)$ swaps always suffice \cite{yamanaka2015swapping}, so the token-swapping problems are in NP.
-Both sequential token swapping \cite{AmirP15} and parallel token swapping \cite{banerjee2017new,kawahara2019time} are known to be NP-complete on a general graph.
-In this paper, we strengthen these NP-completeness results to hold even when the graph is restricted to be a tree.
+Both sequential token swapping \cite{miltzow2016approximation} and parallel token swapping \cite{banerjee2017new,kawahara2019time} are known to be NP-complete on a general graph.